7 simple hacks to make the perfect Gin and Tonic at home

 We don't think it makes a huge difference and you really can't go wrong with either 1:3 or 1:4 ratio!

-Maybe start with a 1:4 ratio and slowly creep down to 1:3 to see if you have a preference!
+Maybe start with a 1:4 ratio and slowly creep down to 1:3 to see if you have a preference for your perfect gin and tonic!

 Don't be too vigorous as you don't want to turn your tonic flat!